Spruce Up wants to do for home decor what Pandora did for music

 By way of a quick recap, Spruce Up is a spinout of Madrona Venture Labs, a startup incubator launched by VC firm Madrona Venture Group back in 2014.
 To date, Spruce Up has raised $4.5 million in funding from investors that include Madrona, Two Sigma Ventures, Female Founders Fund, Alumni Ventures Group, and Peterson Ventures.
 The startup was officially founded out of Seattle in 2017 and launched its first beta proof-of-concept platform last October.

 In its original guise, Spruce Up was a stylist-curated shopping service — a “human-in-the-middle” AI model, as the company puts it, with interior designers curating an evolving mini boutique for $25.
 It was a little like what Stitchfix has been doing in the fashion realm, combining algorithms with human curation.
-Fast-forward to November 2019, and Spruce Up is largely removing the human element and going full-throttle on a fully AI-powered approach, though customers can request its more manual styling service if they prefer.
+Fast-forward to November 2019, and Spruce Up is largely removing the human element and going for a fully AI-powered approach, though customers can request its more manual styling service if they prefer.

-“Our AI is trained by our expert designers applying the knowledge of how interior designers recommend products, and create sets to pull a look completely together,” Spruce Up cofounder and CEO Mia Lewin told VentureBeat.
+“Our AI is trained by our expert designers, applying the knowledge of how interior designers recommend products and create sets to pull a look completely together,” Spruce Up cofounder and CEO Mia Lewin told VentureBeat.
 “We started developing our AI over a year ago based on our early beta site.”

 Style quiz

-As before, Spruce Up runs through a “thumbs up, thumbs down” style quiz spanning myriad products, colors, and designs to arrive at a “style profile.”
+As before, Spruce Up runs through a “thumbs up, thumbs down” quiz spanning myriad products, colors, and designs to arrive at a “style profile.”
 The user can continue to fine-tune the recommendations through the “style tuner” to further personalize recommendations.

 In this example, the user apparently enjoys “urban loft, relaxed rustic, and mood eclectic interiors” and “exposed beams and concrete flooring.”